NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

    - The `MaxVelocityTuner` will run at max speed for the specified `RUNTIME`.
 By default, the bot will run **full speed** for 2 seconds. **Ensure that you have enough room cleared for this!** You may adjust `RUNTIME` through the code or through Dashboard.

 4. Run `MaxVelocityTuner`.
 After it has completed its sequence, it will print a "Max Velocity" value and a "Voltage Compensated kF" value.

-"Max Velocity" is the maximum velocity your bot can travel while under load and at the battery level this opmode is ran at.
-You can use this value in your `maxVel` drive constraints.
-Take note of the "Voltage Compensated kF" value.
+   - "Max Velocity" is the maximum velocity your bot can travel while under load and at the battery level this opmode is ran at.
+You can use this value as your `MAX_VEL` in `DriveConstants`.
+It is recommended to set your `MAX_VEL` value to 90-95% of the number you just got, just to leave some leeway.
+   - Take note of the `Voltage Comepnsated kF` value

 5. In Dashboard, look for the `DriveConstants` dropdown on the right.
-Open that.
-Look for the `MOTOR_VELO_PID` dropdown.
-Open that.
+Press it and it should open a drop down.
+Then, look for the `MOTOR_VELO_PID` dropdown.
+Press that to open it.
 You should be presented with `p`, `i`, `d`, and `f` fields.
 Fill the `f` field in with the "Voltage Compensated kF" value from earlier.

 6. Now, start up the `DriveVelocityPIDTuner` opmode.
 The bot will travel travel back and forth in a straight(ish) line over and over.
    - The default `DISTANCE` the bot travels is 72 inches.
 Therefore, ensure you have at least that specified distance's worth of clearance (plus another foot, ideally).
 You may adjust the `DISTANCE` value in the dashboard variable configuration sidebar or directly in the file itself if you do not have enough space.
 Although the bot is supposed to travel in a straight line, it will slowly drift to one side.
 This can be caused by a number of reasons from uneven weight distribution to the velocity PID simply being untuned.
 You need not worry about this as enabling the heading PID later will fix this during actual path following.
 I recommend clearing a space 2-3 field mats wide to help address the drift.
 If you have a path that is only 1 mat wide, it will keep falling off the edge and you need to keep resetting its position.
+If this happens, follow the tip at the top of the page and manually reset position via driver override.

 Your page should look something like this: